webda2l/symfony-docs/serializer.rst

     Named serializers were introduced in Symfony 7.2.

 Sometimes, you may need multiple configurations for the serializer, such as different default contexts, name converters, or sets of normalizers and encoders, depending on the use case.
-For example, when your application communicates with multiple APIs, each with its own set of rules.
+For example, when your application communicates with multiple APIs, each of which follows its own set of serialization rules.

-This can be achieved by configuring multiple instances of the serializer using the ``named_serializers`` option:
+You can achieve this by configuring multiple serializer instances using the ``named_serializers`` option:

 .. configuration-block::